 Types of search

-There are two types of personal searches available under the Customs Act 1901 (Cth)in relation to a person suspected of carrying prohibited imports: frisk searches and external searches.
+There are two types of personal searches available under the Customs Act 1901 (Commonwealth) in relation to a person suspected of carrying border controlled drugs: frisk searches and external searches.

 A frisk search is a quick feel of a person’s outer garments, including any clothing voluntarily removed.
 An external search involves a search of a person’s body (but not body cavities) and any of their clothing.